swarmfund/swarm-open-tools/VerifiedExistence/Readme.md

 ## Notable Functions
 ###   Proof specific:
 ##### Write:
-- addProof - write proofHash (0x{hash}; hash of a document, file, string, etc.), string (any description of the hash; length only affects gas), address (where the NFT/ERC721 is being sent to; contract returns id (tokenId); Fails if hash already exists; Requires being whitelisted; creates an ERC721 and a custom event
+- addProof - write proofHash (0x{hash}); hash of a document, file, string, etc.), string (any description of the hash; length only affects gas), address (where the NFT/ERC721 is being sent to); contract returns id (tokenId); Fails if hash already exists; Requires being whitelisted; creates an ERC721 and a custom event
 - deleteProof - write tokenId, deletes proof/token
 - addConfirmation - write tokenId add confirmation of the data; requires being whitelisted; creates an event
 ##### Read: